SEEING PALESTINE: POLITICAL TOURISM

 FAMILY

 George’s own father, our host, was called Nimr, which means Tiger in Arabic.
 He was a factory owner and a businessman.
-In the basement of the house, several men worked during the day to make carvings out of Olive wood.
-A dump-truck once backed up to the yard and dropped a load of pieces, each about the size of a man’s forearm, some twisted, some in the shape of a Y, some with flat aspects, having been reduced from something larger.
-The men worked these pieces with a bandsaw, then a rotary tool, then knives and chisels, and finally sandpaper and lacquer.
-The result was usually a charming religious figure.
-I left with a whole suitcase full to give away as presents, keeping a Jesus-Mary-and-Joseph nativity scene for myself.
+In the basement of the house, several men worked during the day to make carvings out of olive wood.
+A dump-truck once backed up to the yard and dropped a load of pieces, about the size of a man’s forearm, some twisted, some in the shape of a Y, some with flat aspects from having been reduced from something larger.

-Nimr was a quiet, pleasant man, maybe five or ten years younger than me, and cast from the same mold as Henry: I remember them sitting side by side on our first evening, only a few pounds in the difference, and hard to say who was heavier.
+Nimr was a quiet, pleasant man, maybe five or ten years younger than me, and cast from the exact same mold as Henry: I remember them sitting side by side on our first evening, only a few pounds in the difference, and hard to say who was heavier.

 One feature of Palestinian houses is a water tank on the roof.
 The Israelis come by and give an allocation, weekly, I think.
 When a person showered, he got wet, turned the water off, soaped up, turned it on again, and rinsed.
 Once I was taking a shower when I was alone in the house, and had soaped up when the water ran out.
 I hoped nobody thought I was profligate.

 A downside to this arrangement, besides the obvious, scarcity, was mosquitoes, little tiny ones.
-We had to do battle with them at night, protecting ourselves either with fly dope or a device that sat on top of a bureau and dispersed repellent.
+We had to do battle with them at night, protecting ourselves with fly dope or a device that sat on top of a bureau and dispersed repellent.

 We woke before dawn to the call of the muezzin, not something I particularly enjoyed.
-In literature I recall indistinctly (maybe Lawrence Durrell) it’s supposed to be a soothing and pleasing sound, but our guy had an amplifier that made his call harsh and uninviting, at least to me.
+In literature I recall indistinctly (maybe Lawrence Durrell) it’s supposed to be a soothing and pleasing sound, but our guy had an amplifier that made his call a bit harsh and uninviting, at least to me.
 Luckily we were of other faiths, or none, and didn’t have to get up.

 * * * * * *